 The benefits of a modest exposure to 'Non-Core' asset classes arise from increased diversification across the wider portfolio and generation of additional investment income.
-Within this allocation, CRe has exposure to an Absolute Return vehicle to generate lesser-correlated consistent returns above a cash benchmark over the medium to long term.
-CRe also has a modest exposure to London-listed closed-end funds (otherwise known as Investment Companies), which provide CRe with a means of acquiring exposure to a portfolio of privately-originated yet publicly traded assets.
+Within this allocation, the Company has exposure to an Absolute Return vehicle to generate lesser-correlated consistent returns above a cash benchmark over the medium to long term.
+The Company also has a modest exposure to London-listed closed-end funds (otherwise known as Investment Companies), which provide the Company with a means of acquiring exposure to a portfolio of privately-originated yet publicly traded assets.
 This portfolio is now in the process of being wound down - liquidity conditions and favourable market pricing permitting.